steinbergmedia/halion-script-api/Readme.md

 mdbook serve -open
 ```

-The HTML pages will automatically be updated if you change the source files.
+When using ``mdbook serve -open``, the HTML pages will be updated automatically, if you change the source files.